-Fines for parking violations are payable in person at the Auburn University Montgomery Police Department Service desk 24 hours a day.
+Pay fines for parking violations in person at the AUMPD Service desk, 24-hours a day.

 While AUM remains a safe place, recent events on campuses in our Nation remind us of the continued need to be aware of our surroundings and how we can protect ourselves.
-Each session will provide information on general safety tips, personal safety strategies, self-defense tips and what a person should do if they observe someone in trouble.
+Each seminar will provide information on general safety tips, personal safety strategies, self-defense tips, and what a person should do if they observe someone in trouble.

 We especially want students to be mindful of their environment when they are out late studying and moving around campus or throughout our city.
-These sessions are being offered to share tips and remind participants of the resources AUM provides and what every individual can do to enhance safety.
+We offer these seminars to share tips and remind participants of the resources AUM provides and what each individual can do to enhance safety.

-The following Safety Seminars are offered by our Auburn University Montgomery Department of Public Safety:
+The following Safety Seminars are offered by our AUM Department of Public Safety:

 - Rape Prevention